miguelcorrea/Ouroboros/README.md

 ## How do I cite it?
 If you use our software in your research, please cite our paper:
-"Improving intermolecular contact prediction through protein-protein interaction prediction using coevolutionary analysis with expectation-maximization." bioRxiv (2018): 254789
+Correa Marrero et al. "Improved inference of intermolecular contacts through protein-protein interaction prediction using coevolutionary analysis."
+Bioinformatics (2018).

 # Contributing
 We welcome contributions to improve our software, including feature additions, unit tests, bug fixes and improvements to documentation.